fuwjax/fuwjax.github.io/posts/index.md

 title: All Posts
 excerpt: "A List of Posts"
 ---
-The un-abridged diary of a madman hell-bent on heaven.
+The fragrant flagrant derangement of a vagrant hell-bent on heaven captured for your entertainment.
 I paint words on the canvas of your identity so that together we can become something beautiful, something raw and naked, something eternal.
 Thank you for becoming my art.